Table of Contents

 HTC Head Nodes

-We are working to implement the access of investor’s /project areas on the head nodes of the HTC subsystem.
+We are working to implement the access of investor’s /projects areas on the head nodes of the HTC subsystem.
 This work is in progress and this guide will be updated when that capability is available.
 The mounting of /home on the HTC head nodes (eg. having a shared $HOME between the HPC and HTC subsystems) has been discussed and is in the process of being placed on the road map of new feature delivery.

 HTC Compute Nodes